IELTS Cambridge Book 6 Test 3 AC – Task 1

 Answer –

-The process begins when a moth lays eggs, and after 10 days, they hatch and silkworm larvae come out of them, whose primary feed is mulberry leaves.
+The process begins when a moth lays eggs, and after 10 days, they hatch, and silkworm larvae come out of them, whose primary feed is mulberry leaves.
 After 4 to 6 weeks from their birth, these larvae start wrapping themselves in a silk thread, and to completely wrap themselves and construct a cocoon, they take anywhere from 3 to 8 days.
 They stay there for 16 days before emerging as fully-developed moths, and when the moths lay eggs, the process begins all over again.